Colleen is an attorney in the United States, and a solicitor on the roll in England and Wales.

-A criminal conspiracy comes into being when two or more persons agree to commit a criminal act, or to make use of unlawful means to accomplish an act which is not unlawful.
-It is unique in that it is one of the few crimes which require at least two participants.
+A criminal conspiracy comes into being when two or more persons agree to commit a criminal act, or to make use of unlawful means to accomplish an act that is not unlawful.
+It is unique in that it is one of the few crimes that require at least two participants.

 Only two other crimes, duelling and adultery, fall beneath this rubric.
 Duelling is now obsolete, and adultery is rarely a crime.
 It is brought forth, if at all, as a factor in divorce litigation.
 While originally viewed as between a man and a woman, one or both of whom were married to others, the development of the civil partnership and the probability of same-gender marriage is likely to expand this purview.

 Given the freedom of courts to interpret the mental state required, one judge (Learned Hand) defined it as “the darling of the modern prosecutor’s nursery.”
 This statement is based on the emphasis placed upon thought rather than conduct, subjective interpretation rather than concrete fact.

 Still, what if Connie, in hopes of strengthening her defence, testifies that Ray provided the information and urged her to commit the crime so that they might split its proceeds?
 Ray may then face a charge of conspiracy to defraud.

 “Intent to commit a crime is not in itself criminal.
 There is no crime in a man intending to commit a murder the day after tomorrow.
 The law only deals with conduct.”

-The Star Chamber was an English court of the royal palace during the 15th and 16th centuries which dealt with both civil and criminal matters.
-Its purpose was to hear in secret; cases that the lower courts could not fairly judge, due to the fact that the defendants were of such importance that their power and influence would impede justice.
+The Star Chamber was an English court of the royal palace during the 15th and 16th centuries that dealt with both civil and criminal matters.
+Its purpose was to hear in secret cases that the lower courts could not fairly judge, due to the fact that the defendants were of such importance that their power and influence would impede justice.

 Overview: Jack and Jill as Co-Conspirators